About the Research Assistant Position

 - Proofread, edit, and fact-check articles and papers.

-- A bachelors degree in economics or math, statistics, computer science, or international relations with concentration in economics
+- A bachelor’s degree in economics, math, statistics, computer science, international relations or related field with concentration in economics.

 - An excellent academic record